dmorse/pscf/doc/user-man/compile-cmake.rst

    > cmake -DCMAKE_INSTALL_PREFIX=..  ../git

-where ".." represents the parent pscf/ directory.
-This will cause the creation of bin/, lib/ and share/ subdirectories of the pscf/ directory, alongside cmake/ and git/.
+where ".." represents the pscf/ directory, which is the parent of the pscf/cmake directory from which the command is issued.
+This will cause the eventual creation of bin/, lib/ and share/ subdirectories of the pscf/ directory, alongside the cmake/ and git/ subdirectories.

 To install in the .local subdirectory of your home directory, instead enter::